 Was the Accord saved?
 Was it expanded?

-Quite simply, all three brands produce clothing in Bangladesh and yet they’ve not done their part to ensure their workers’ safety by signing the Accord.
+While Abercrombie & Fitch and Skim are not currently the focus of campaigning, neither company has signed the Accord, so please keep up the pressure on them!
+Both of these brands produce clothing in Bangladesh and yet they’ve not done their part to ensure their workers’ safety by signing the Accord.
 These retail giants tout their social and environmental leadership but are lacking when it comes to protecting the women who made our clothes.
 Kim Kardashian’s shapewear line Skims is produced in one factory in Bangladesh, Cherry Intimates, which according to Mapped in Bangladesh, participates in the Accord program and yet Skims is not a signatory to the Accord.
 What this means is Skims is freeloading off the Accord program by not signing onto and contributing to it, taking advantage of the work and commitment of 170 other brands.
-Levi’s likewise sources a lot of clothing from Bangladesh and has never signed the Accord, leaving their workplaces vulnerable and freeriding off the life-saving work of other companies.
 Abercrombie & Fitch signed the original Accord, but unfortunately abandoned the agreement in 2018, despite still producing heavily in Bangladesh.

 Should we be pressuring other companies to support the Accord?